roytang/blog/content/posts/2006/03/recent-reading-2006-03-12.md

 _

-by Steve McConnell &#8211; I was browsing through my company&'s small library of development books and found this little gem among the usual language-specific tomes.
+by Steve McConnell &#8211; I was browsing through my company's small library of development books and found this little gem among the usual language-specific tomes.
 A bit old, but I know from Code Complete that Steve McConnell really hits in the mark with regard to software best practices.
 This book is aimed mainly at technical leads &#8212; coincidentally, that was my role at the time.
 I picked up a lot of good ideas, hopefully I can start to make some interesting changes in the place I work at.

 _